sohail2000/door_monitor_app/docs.md

 The **USB Door Monitor Application** is a Flutter-based mobile app that connects to USB serial devices to monitor the status of multiple doors in real-time.
 The app provides a user-friendly interface to view the status of each door and manage USB device connections seamlessly.

-## Architecture

-The application is designed following a modular architecture that separates concerns between the UI and the USB communication logic.
-This separation enhances maintainability, readability, and scalability.

-## File Structure

-- **main.dart**: The entry point of the application that contains the user interface and interacts with the `UsbService`.
-- **usb_service.dart**: Contains the logic for USB communication, including connecting to devices and parsing incoming data.

 ## Main Components

 ### `main.dart`